Progyny (NASDAQ:PGNY) Issues FY 2021 Earnings Guidance

-Progyny (NASDAQ:PGNY) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.19 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.09 by $0.10.
-Progyny had a return on equity of 27.18% and a net margin of 17.40%.
-Sell-side analysts forecast that Progyny will post 0.47 earnings per share for the current fiscal year.

-In other news, CEO David J. Schlanger sold 50,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 2nd.
-The stock was sold at an average price of $63.70, for a total transaction of $3,185,000.00.
-Following the sale, the chief executive officer now directly owns 50,000 shares of the company’s stock, valued at approximately $3,185,000.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Norman Payson sold 8,330 shares of the business’s stock in a transaction on Wednesday, August 18th.
-The stock was sold at an average price of $43.93, for a total transaction of $365,936.90.
+In other news, CEO David J. Schlanger sold 105,987 shares of the stock in a transaction dated Thursday, June 24th.
+The shares were sold at an average price of $59.46, for a total transaction of $6,301,987.02.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, CEO David J. Schlanger sold 34,691 shares of the stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $51.61, for a total transaction of $1,790,402.51.
+Following the sale, the chief executive officer now directly owns 115,309 shares in the company, valued at approximately $5,951,097.49.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 1,532,375 shares of company stock worth $92,419,074.
+Insiders have sold 1,440,375 shares of company stock worth $86,577,994 in the last three months.
 Corporate insiders own 19.40% of the company’s stock.

 A hedge fund recently raised its stake in Progyny stock.
-Morgan Stanley grew its stake in Progyny, Inc. (NASDAQ:PGNY) by 41.0% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 689,333 shares of the company’s stock after purchasing an additional 200,480 shares during the period.
-Morgan Stanley owned approximately 0.77% of Progyny worth $40,671,000 at the end of the most recent reporting period.
-69.54% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley increased its position in shares of Progyny, Inc. (NASDAQ:PGNY) by 41.0% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 689,333 shares of the company’s stock after buying an additional 200,480 shares during the period.
+Morgan Stanley owned about 0.77% of Progyny worth $40,671,000 at the end of the most recent reporting period.
+Institutional investors own 69.54% of the company’s stock.

 About Progyny